Cape Town City F.C. (2016): Stadium

 Following its relegation to the National First Division, the club plays its home games at the Athlone Stadium.
 Previously, it played at the Cape Town Stadium.
 In 2018, the club announced that it would begin using Hartleyvale Stadium, the previous club's original home ground between 1962 and 1977, as a training facility but continue home matches at Cape Town Stadium.

 In January 2025, prior to its relegation, the club intended to build a 10,000 seater stadium at Hartleyvale, with construction starting by 2026.

 Rivalries

 Cape Town is a city with many football clubs and so there are many smaller derbies.
-However the fixture against Cape Town Spurs (formerly Ajax Cape Town FC) is considered the biggest derby.
+Fixtures against Cape Town Spurs (dubbed the iKapa Derby) are considered the biggest derby games.
 Stellenbosch (formerly Vasco de Gama) are also considered close rivals.
+Hope FC are the latest local rivals to Cape Town City.
+The first clash between these clubs in history went the way of the Citizens in front of a large crowd at Athlone Stadium.

 There was also a rivalry against now-defunct Supersport United after the Telkom Knockout final in 2016 and the MTN 8 finals of 2017 and 2018 all being contested by the two clubs.